grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_openapi_output.md

           type: string
 ```

-If you set both the protobuf `deprecated = true` option and `field_configuration.deprecated`, the OpenAPI output is marked as deprecated regardless of which signal you use.
+If you set both the protobuf `deprecated = true` option and `field_configuration.deprecated`, the OpenAPI parameter is marked as deprecated regardless of the `enable_field_deprecation` option.

 {% endraw %}